G-S9N6DX06CF

-What exactly is the color of zebras: are they black or white?
-Are they horses?
+What exactly is their color?
+Are they black or white?
 Why do they have those stripes?
 Where do they live?

 Let's look at a few answers to the many questions about these African animals.